 Your iCloud storage is used for many apps, and the one that generally uses the most storage is Photos: if you have your iCloud Photos active (in Settings > Photos, on iOS; in the Photos app, Photos > Settings > iCloud on Mac), then all your photos and videos go into the cloud.
 If you take a lot of photos, and especially if you take a lot of videos, your storage dwindles quickly.

 To find out how much storage you have, and how much is available, go to Settings, tap your name, then tap iCloud.
 At the top, you’ll see information about your storage.

-If you tap Manage Storage, you’ll be able to see how much storage is used by each app, and you’ll be able to change your storage plan.
+If you tap Manage Account Storage, you’ll be able to see how much storage is used by each app, and you’ll be able to change your storage plan, if necessary.

 You can see in the screenshot above that most of my storage is used by my Photos library.
 You can cull your library from time to time, if there are photos, and especially videos, that you don’t want to save.
 Unfortunately, you can’t choose which items in your Photos library get synced to iCloud, but you can drag some from the Photos app on your Mac to a folder somewhere, then delete them from the Photos app.
 You’ll still have local copies, but they won’t go to the cloud.